OpenScienceMOOC/Module-4-Open-Research-Data/README.md

 ## Learning outcomes <a name="Learning outcomes"></a>

-At the end of this module, the participant will be able to:
+At the end of this module, the participants will be able to:

 1. Understand the benefits of embracing open data practices.
 2. Recognize the importance of data documentation (metadata), by getting familiarized with the FAIR principles and the research data management concepts.